van100j/tibot/README.md

 ## Live Demo

-Live demo of the app is available at [https://ti-bot.herokuapp.com/](https://ti-bot.herokuapp.com/)
+Live demo is available at [https://ti-bot.herokuapp.com/](https://ti-bot.herokuapp.com/)

-You can start by typing your date and time related questions.
-Like the following date related ones:
+You can start "talking" to the bot by typing your date and time related questions.

+For example, some like the following date related ones:
 * how many days between today and New Year
 * is it the 21st of July in Korea
 * what day of the week is it today in Skopje